SteveBarnett/Bullet-Hell/about.md

 title: One bullet at a time
 ---

-Bullet Hell is a collection of brief game reviews and observations by Max Barners.
+Bullet Hell is a collection of brief game observations by Max Barners.
 That's me.
 Hi!

 For high quality, thoughtful, games journalism, try [Edge](http://www.edge-online.com/).